 If you’re planning on creating a Dragonborn character, you’ll also need to choose which DnD classes and DnD backgrounds to include on your DnD character sheets.
-We can give you pointers on all of those things.
+We can give you pointers on all of those things – whether you want a DnD character creator to do all the work for you, or you’d rather create a DnD character build yourself from the ground up.

 One DnD Dragonborn